Archaeology

 More generally, any process that has the ability to read or write a specific file might need to transfer that ability to a related (sandboxed) process, such as an XPC service that it uses to process the file in some way.
 The original process might've acquired that ability in various ways — whether through the Open dialog, or simply by virtue of not being sandboxed itself — but as long as it can access the file, it can transfer that ability to another process using a sandbox extension.

-Essentially, a sandbox extension is a token, vended by the kernel, which allows any process possessing it to acquire a specific capability — such being able to open a specific path as read-only or read-write.
+Essentially, a sandbox extension is a token, vended by the kernel, which allows any process possessing it to acquire a specific capability — such as being able to open a specific path as read-only or read-write.
 (Actually, extensions can be limited to a specific process, but these are less interesting to this discussion.)
 The original process asks the kernel to issue an extension, and hands the resulting token to some other (sandboxed) process, which asks the kernel to consume the extension, granting it the encapsulated capability.

 All of this happens underneath the public APIs for security-scoped URLs, as we'll discuss below.
 The private API involved here is mainly in libsystem_sandbox.dylib, which has functions like sandbox_extension_issue_file() and sandbox_extension_consume().
 There are also extensions that are not file-related, such as sandbox_extension_issue_mach(), which extends the capability to look up a Mach service by name; but only file-related extensions are relevant to this discussion.
 These sandbox functions are basically shims around a system call, which goes into the kernel and gets handled by Sandbox.kext.